 I have attended church for most of my fifty years.
 Oops, I just told you how old I am.
 Women aren’t supposed to tell their age.
 Lol!
 Look over that comment moving on.
 My point is.

 I have heard many sermons and I can’t recall ever having anyone compare ME to a Pharisee but that’s exactly what my Pastor did in his Sermon.
 He asked if we were being modern day Pharisees?

 I know what’s probably going through your mind.
 Exactly the same thing that went through mine.
 Your pastor said what!
 I am nothing like the Pharisees and there is NO WAY I can be part of a modern-day Pharisees outlook!

 - Aren’t I?

-In doing so, they rejected God, whom they held high, and were suppose to love and uphold, due to their own Pride.
+The Pharisees completely rejected Jesus, whom God had sent.
+In doing so they rejected God whom they held high and were supposed to love and uphold, due to their own Pride.

 They thought they didn’t need a Savior, only a King, but Jesus was that, and so much more!

 3 SIGNS OF PHARISEES ATTITUDE